teodortenchev/Al-Futtaim/README.md

 # Al-Futtaim Repository
 ```
-Just a collection of backup email and landing pages.
-I've decided to use version conrol for them,
+Just a collection of backup email and landing pages used for our digital marketing initiatives.
-so I can keep track of changes that I do.
+Just so we can keep track of changes that we do.
 ```